 A water soluble contrast study can be performed in cases that do not resolve initially with conservative management.
 An AXR after around 6hrs since oral contrast* given can check to see evidence of ongoing obstruction versus resolution (if contrast passes distally to the obstruction, this is a good prognostic sign)

 *Gastrograffin (a common oral contrast medium used for these studies) may have therapeutic properties in resolving obstruction, due to its osmotic effect on bowel wall oedema, however evidence for this remains equivocal

 Surgical intervention is indicated in patients with:

-If resection of bowel is required, the re-joining of obstructed bowel is often not possible and a stoma is necessary.
+The nature of surgical management will depend on the underlying cause but generally will warrant a laparotomy.
+If resection of bowel is required, the re-joining of obstructed bowel is often not possible and therefore a defunctioning stoma may be necessary.